Best Chocolate Vegan Cupcakes

 Cook your sweet potatoes first and allow them to cool.
 You will need 3/4 cup for the cupcakes + 1 cup for the frosting.
 If you have leftover baked sweet potatoes, this is a great way to use them.

-STEP #2: Preheat the oven to 350°F. Place all of the wet ingredients– cooked sweet potato, plant milk, maple syrup, vanilla, vinegar– in your blender and puree until smooth.
+STEP #2: Preheat the oven to 350°F. Place all of the wet ingredients– cooked sweet potato, plant milk, vanilla, vinegar– in your blender and puree until smooth.
+Because it’s such a small amount, I have found that using a Nutribullet or Magic Bullet works well.
+You might also use a whisk and bowl, if needed.

 stainless mixing bowl with flour and cocoa powder with whisk